 Photoshop/GIMP: Most control, use Image > Canvas Size for exact dimensions

-Method 4: Skip Resizing Entirely
+Method 4: Skip the Worst Part of Resizing

 Compression: Why Your Photo Looks Worse After Uploading